rutikwankhade/Devblogs-hashnode/ckcva0qvp00lj7os1gczwd80k.md

 ![Screenshot (315).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1595214175736/KDV87ybCn.png)

 ### Open file in browser
-To open a file in the browser we simply use start command.
+To open a file in the browser we simply use the start command.
 It's syntax is [ start file_name ].
 For windows, it's the same command.
 Depending on the file type, it will open in the respective program.
 Here It will open index.html file in the default browser.

 ![start start.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1595217011884/ygrOc9TGG.gif)